 Pyometra is a term used when the uterus of a female dog becomes infected and filled with fluid and bacteria.
 If this condition is left untreated it can lead to death through rupture of the uterus into the abdomen.
 Most dogs with this problem are clinically ill and require hospitalization for several days before and after surgery.
 Surgery is the treatment of choice and an ovariohysterectomy is performed.

-The items listed below are included in the cost of the surgery and follow-up care (Workup prior to treatment is not included in this estimate:
+The items listed below are included in the cost of the surgery and follow-up care.
+(Workup prior to treatment is not included in this estimate)

-- IV Catheter and fluids during surgery
+- IV Catheter and fluids during hospitalization and surgery

-- Premedication and induction of anesthesia
+- Premedication and induction of surgery

 - Anesthesia during surgery

-- Monitoring before, during and after surgery
+- Monitoring before, during or after surgery

 - Pain medication before, during and after surgery